ionic-team/collide/README.md

 Objective: to provide animations with more power and control than css animations provide, without sacrificing performance.

 Why aren’t CSS animations powerful enough?
-Not enough contorl.
+Lack of fine-tuned control while they are running.
 Here's a common example: If we’re dragging out a sidemenu in our mobile app, we need a way to sync the drag gesture with the sidemenu’s animation.
 This is not doable with CSS animations.

 Collide provides both a tweening API for easy-use (an API very similar to WebAnimations), and allows the user to do custom behavior every frame for more complicated cases than tweening can handle.